+Grand Canyon tours during Spring will bring good weather and smaller crowds.
 While you can schedule tours to the Grand Canyon throughout the year, the best times to go are during the spring, summer, and fall.
 You just need to realize how the weather can change.
 The Grand Canyon features elevations that range from 2,000 feet to 8,000 feet.
 Therefore, the climate and temperature can change easily at higher elevations.

 For example, most Grand Canyon bus tours that take place during the fall usually are quite pleasant.
 The summer rainstorms diminish in September and give way to a drier weather period.
 Summer thunderstorms and winter snowstorms can affect travel during these times of year.

-Be Careful in the Winter
+Be Careful In The Winter

 If you plan to be adventurous and take one of the Grand Canyon bus tours to the South Rim in the winter, be careful.
 Be prepared to meet icy rods and highway closures.
 While fog occasionally blankets the Canyon, it usually clears by morning.

-Traveling in April
+Traveling In April

 If you schedule Grand Canyon bus tours in April, you’ll enjoy warmer and more amenable temperatures.
 During this time, the weather is breezy or quite windy.
 At this point, passengers may experience late season freezes and frosts.